Making It Happen: Building a Home for Her Family

 Meet Tierra.

-When Tierra joined the FLAME program, she had a clear goal: to buy a home for herself and her children.
+When Tierra joined the FLAME program, she had a clear goal in mind: she wanted to buy a home for herself and her children.

-At 30, she was balancing motherhood, work, and financial responsibility while intentionally saving toward a future down payment.
+At 30, she was already doing what many people work toward — balancing motherhood, work, and financial responsibility — all while planning for something bigger.
+She had been living with family to save money and had already built a strong habit of setting funds aside for a future down payment.
 “I knew I was close — I just wanted to make sure I was doing everything right.”
+Tierra came into the program with a solid foundation, but was looking to strengthen her understanding of budgeting, credit, and how to manage everything together.

-What makes Tierra’s story powerful is not just the outcome — it’s the consistency, discipline, and commitment that helped her get there.
+What makes her story powerful is not just the outcome, but the consistency behind it — the saving, the planning, and the commitment to follow through.